FranciscoMendes10866/FranciscoMendes10866/README.md

 ## 🌱 I’m currently learning:

-Dokku, VPS and Go.
+Go, Redis and Kubernetes.

 ## 🔭 I’m currently working on:

-Building my portfolio and my portfolio website.
+Building random small projects to learn something new every day.

 ## 📫 How to reach me: